Where everything's made with love

 Sharing is caring!

-Start A New Easter Tradition With Resurrection Rolls
+Start A New Easter Tradition With Your Kids and Grandkids

 empty tomb rolls

-Over the years, wise mommas have made them with their kiddos to teach this important lesson with a great visual.
+Over the years, wise mommas have made them with their kiddos to teach this important lesson.
 Get the kids involved and make it part of your Easter tradition.

 Easter has always been a very special day for our family.
 This photograph of our six grandkids’ hands forming a cross is one of my treasures.
-Those six kids range in age from fifteen to twenty-five now; how the years fly by!
+Those six kids range in age from seventeen to twenty-seven now; how the years fly by!

 The rolls were a bit of a mess, but you can make them into a message they will always remember!
 Maybe it will give you an idea for your own special photo for this blessed occasion.